Skip to main content

 app.listen(1222, '127.0.0.1');

-If you execute node index.js and navigate to http://host:1222 in your browser you should see a Cannot GET / message.
-There's nothing to worry about, it's normal as we haven't yet specified any routes.
-With Express you can simply define your routes to be "/" and that would automatically load the index.html (if exists) file and parse that in the browser.
-However, let's not forget that we are currently writing a backend interface, that - ultimately - should only produce us data, and not html.
-Some of you at this point may already have a feeling for what's coming.
-In order to achieve this, I have to go back to my contact.js file and extend that to produce the data that I need, and later on I will add calls to those methods in my index.js file.
+If you run node index.js and navigate to http://host:1222 in your browser, you should see a Cannot GET / message.
+Don’t worry.
+That’s normal because we haven’t specified any routes yet.
+With Express you can define your routes to be ”/” and that would automatically load the index.html file (if it exists) and parse that in the browser.
+But remember, we’re writing a backend interface that should only produce data, not HTML.
+Some of you can probably already sense where this is heading.
+To make it work, I need to go back to my contact.js file and extend it to produce the data I need.
+Later I’ll add calls to those methods in my index.js file.

 exports.index = function (req, res) {